blaiszik/awesome-matchem-datasets/README.md

 ### July 2025

-Expanded the collection into new scientific domains with 18 new datasets, introducing benchmarks for physics-based machine learning and adding a massive new resource for molecular dynamics.
+Expanded the collection into new scientific domains with 25 new datasets, introducing benchmarks for physics-based machine learning, adding comprehensive quantum mechanics datasets, and expanding materials science resources.

 #### 💨 Physics & Engineering Datasets (11 datasets)
 - **PDEBench**: A comprehensive benchmark suite for scientific machine learning featuring a wide range of Partial Differential Equations.
 It provides large, ready-to-use datasets for challenging physics problems, supporting both forward and inverse modeling.